 Across the border into Chile, the national park of Torres Del Paine features some of Patagonia’s most breathtaking scenery.
 The glimmering granite towers of Las Torres, the mighty Grey Glacier and the calm waters of Lago Nordenskjöld are just some of the iconic natural landmarks within the perimeter of the park.

 People travel across the world to attempt the famous W Trek in Torres Del Paine, one of the world’s great multi-day hiking trails (if you’re planning to try it, check out our W Trek guide).
-But if you’re short of time and want to see some of the highlights, you can take a full day tour to Torres Del Paine from El Calafate.

 15. Visit Estancia Cristina